webdriverio/webdriverio/README.md

 Set to true if you always want to reuse the same remote

 ### waitforTimeout
+Default timeout for all waitForXXX commands.

 Type: `Number`

 Default: *500*

-Default timeout for all waitForXXX commands

 ## Selector API